jolocom/Stacks-did-method/docs/resolution_specification.md

 ## 3.1 Creating a Blockstack DID

-A Stacks v2 DID can be easily derived from any registered on-chain / off-chain BNS name.
-Therefore the process of registering a Stacks v2 DID is reduced to registering the desired underlying BNS name.
-The following subsections will describe how both on-chain and off-chain BNS names can be created, as well as the resulting Stacks DIDs.
+As briefly mentioned in the previous sections, a Stacks v2 DID can be derived from any registered on-chain / off-chain BNS name.
+The process of registering a Stacks v2 DID is therefore reduced to registering the desired underlying BNS name.
+The following subsections will describe how on-chain, as well as off-chain BNS names can be created.

 #### On-chain names